Welcome to the My Private Network Podcast!

 Interested in learning about private market investing concepts and opportunities available to you?

-This week's episode features our co-founder and host, Bob Simpson, who gives you, the investor, a chance to hear from industry experts about why you should consider investing in purpose built student accomodations.
+This week's episode features our co-founder and host, Bob Simpson, who gives you, the investor, a chance to hear from industry experts about why you should consider investing in mortgage investment corporations.

 Today's Expert Guest